barrykn/big-sur-micropatcher/README.md

 I repeat, do a Time Machine backup *before* upgrading!!
 Big Sur changes how Time Machine backups are done, and I have heard that it is not possible to use previous versions of macOS to recover data from Big Sur's Time Machine backups.
 (I have created Time Machine backups with Big Sur, and I have restored them using Big Sur, but I have not yet tried to access Big Sur Time Machine backups using previous macOS releases.)

 ## Compatibility between different releases of this patcher and different Big Sur beta releases
+- v0.5.0/v0.5.0a: (I'll update this once I finish testing 20B28.)
-- v0.4.2-v0.5.0 (this release): Tested with beta 10 (20A5395g).
+- v0.4.2-v0.4.4: Tested with beta 10 (20A5395g).
 Almost certainly compatible with beta 9 (20A5384c) as well.
 Compatibility with previous betas is unknown.
 Compatible with 11.0.1 beta 1 (20B5012d) for fresh installs; upgrades generally work but there are some reports of problems on 2011 Macs (especially MacBook Pros).
 A future patcher release will likely fix the upgrade problems.
 - v0.3.1-v0.4.1: Tested with beta 9 (20A5384c).
 Should be compatible with all previous betas as well.
 However, beta 9 fixes so many bugs that I strongly recommend against using any earlier betas.
 - v0.3.0: Tested with beta 6 (20A5364e) full installer, and delta updates from beta 6 to beta 8 (20A5374i) or beta 9 (20A5384c).
 Should also work with beta 1-5.
 Incompatible with beta 9 full installer.
 - v0.2.1: Tested with beta 6 (20A5364e).
 Should also work with beta 1-5.
 Incompatible with beta 9 (20A5384c) full installer.